-About Reiki and Reiki Drum Technique
+Reiki and Reiki Drum Healing

 Reiki energy may be experienced with differing effects such as increased warmth, coldness, tingling or colours.
-It has been shown to effectively stimulate the relaxation response with recipients often feeling as if they have had several hours sleep after just one session.
+It has been shown to effectively stimulate the relaxation response with recipients often feeling as if they have had several hours of sleep after just one session.
 This relaxation response may help recipients cope better in times of stress.
 Other benefits attributed to Reiki include promotion of creativity, assisting emotional release, aiding meditation and encouraging positive thinking.

 Combining Reiki and Drumming creates the Reiki Drum Technique, a method of utilising the drum to introduce Reiki energy into a person's energy field to bring about deep relaxation thereby releasing deep seated tensions and achieving homeostasis.
 The drum rhythm reminds the body of its optimal vibration.
-Research has indicated that even drumming for a short period of time can induce an "alpha state", those brainwaves associated with wellbeing and euphoria.
+Research has indicated that even drumming for a short period of time can induce an "alpha state", those brain waves associated with wellbeing and euphoria.

 On a spiritual level, the vibrations of the drum beat encourage mental, emotional and spiritual energy bodies to realign and chakras to become balanced, resulting in emotional and mental harmony.
 Our consciousness shifts and we are able to reach our true spiritual selves.